Where to use your NSW Stay Vouchers

 Take a trip south – Wollongong and the Illawarra

-There is plenty to see along the journey south of Sydney.
-A simple drive from Sydney down the freeway or take the scenic route through the Royal National Park and down the Grand Pacific Drive and across the beautiful Seacliff Bridge.
+There is lots to see along this journey south of Sydney.
+You can take the straightforward drive down the freeway or the scenic route through the Royal National Park and down the Grand Pacific Drive, which sees you heading across the beautiful Seacliff Bridge.

 Itinerary ideas for the Illawarra Coast